mtrail/jmx-over-ssl/README.md

 client and server.

 The implementation of a JMX server with SSL encryption is here [JmxServerProcessSSL.java](jmx-over-ssl/src/jmxoverssl/JmxServerProcessSSL.java)

+Having client side authentication with SSL certificates is optional.
+You can disable this in the example code above when you set the field `requiteClientCertificate` to `false`.

 ## Connecting to a JMX Server with SSL